 Staff serving as external examiners

-2014+ External Examiner, Cardiff Metropolitan University: BA (Hon) Artist Designer Maker
+Cardiff Metropolitan University: BA (Hons) Artist Designer Maker

-2013 External Examiner, Nanyang Academy of Fine Arts - Singapore: BA (hons) Fine Art, Graphic Design and 3D Design New Practice Validated by Loughborough University.
+Nanyang Academy of Fine Arts - Singapore: BA (Hons) Fine Art, Graphic Design and 3D Design New Practice

 As a visual cartographer and maker she is interested in materials, in the processes of making, objects and new outcomes and how artefacts could/can be made/used to enhance and or change perceptions in or of environments and situations.